Sednaoui/firenze/README.md

 `test/` demonstrates their usage.

-`yarn install && yarn test` to test the contracts.
+`yarn install && yarn start/' to run the site